asharma1398/Code-Quiz/README.md

 For this project, I created a timed JavaScript Quiz that takes the user through an assessment and finishes with a submission to the scoreboard page.

-This application featured dynamically updated HTML and CSS, powered by JavaScript Code.
+This application features dynamically updated HTML and CSS, powered by JavaScript Code.

 ### Contributors
 ***